StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 4. Chapter by chapter notebooks.

-## Future possible projects

-A start has been made with a similar [project](https://github.com/StatisticalRethinkingJulia/StatisticalRethinkingTuring.jl) using Julia and Turing, but unfortunately only the first 5 chapters have been completed.
-I just don't have the time to continue to work and complete that project.
-Luckily there is an excellent other package, [TuringModels.jl](https://github.com/StatisticalRethinkingJulia/TuringModels.jl) that contains a selection of the Statistical Rethinking models in Turing.jl's PPL.
-There is also [Shuma](https://github.com/Shmuma/rethinking-2ed-julia) which is another good starting point to use Turing.jl.

-Along similar lines, I would love to see a StatisticalRethinkingDHMC.jl, which could be a combination of Soss.jl and DynamicHMC.jl, and a StatisticalRethinkingMamba.jl!
+I would love to see a SR2DHMC....jl, which could be a combination of Soss.jl and DynamicHMC.jl, and a SR2Mamba.jl!

 If interested in either of these projects, please contact me!